Epod/DFIR-Triage-Collector/README.md

 -s
         SFTP Server resolvable hostname or IP address and port.
 If no port is given then 22 is used by default.
 Format is <server name>:<port>
  Usage: -s <ip>:<port>

+-os
+        Defines the output directory on the SFTP server, as it may be a different location than the ZIP generate on disk.
+Can be full or relative path.
+ Usage: -os <directory path>

 --s3-bucket
         The S3 Bucket URL to write output to.